dthwaite/TPA/README.md

 * Expressive - inputs/outputs numbers using decimal or fractional forms
 * Quality - comprehensively tested and documented

+For a terse list of methods go to the end of this readme.
+The usage section below is more descriptive.

 There are many similar libraries available.
 I wrote this one partly as an exercise.
 But I also wrote it because it achieves all the features listed above as well as, or considerably better (IMHO ;-), than the others.

 Installation: